BM345/ResponseParsingPython/documentation/index.md

 ![](example-6.png)

+In conclusion ...

+- An expression tree is a collection of linked nodes.
+- A node can represent an **operand** (like an identifier or a number).
+- A node can represent an **operation** (like addition, subtraction, or a function or a radical, et c.).
+- Or a node can simply represent a **group of operands** (no example has been shown above, but this will become important as we attempt to parse more unusual types of mathematical expressions.
+- **Operation nodes can themselves be operands of other nodes.**

 ### Terminology

 - For any given **node**, the nodes below it (which are usually its operands) are called its **subnodes**.